kakavi/metabase/docs/enterprise-guide/serialization.md

-## Copying contents of one Metabase instance to another
+## Copying contents of one Kenga Analytics instance to another

-Once you really get rolling with Metabase it's often the case that you'll have more than one instance of it spun up.
+Once you really get rolling with Kenga Analytics it's often the case that you'll have more than one instance of it spun up.
 You might have a couple of testing or development instances and a few production ones, or maybe you have a separate instance per office or region.

-To help you out in situations like this, Metabase has a serialization feature which lets you create a snapshot, called a dump, of the contents of a Metabase instance that can then be loaded into another instance.
+To help you out in situations like this, Kenga Analytics has a serialization feature which lets you create a snapshot, called a dump, of the contents of a Kenga Analytics instance that can then be loaded into another instance.
 This lets you do things like create a set of dashboards and charts in one Metabase instance and then easily copy those items to a number of other Metabase instances.
 You could also use this feature to enable a staging-to-production workflow for important dashboards or reports by dumping from a staging instance of Metabase and then loading that dump into your production instance(s).
 You can even put the dump files into version control and audit changes to them, as the YAML files contained within the dump are pretty readable.

 ### What gets dumped and loaded

-**Currently, dumps consist of the following Metabase artifacts:**
+**Currently, dumps consist of the following Kenga Analytics artifacts:**

 * Collections
 * Dashboards